afontcu/afontcu.dev/content/blog/be-predicatble/index.md

 I'm not a dictionary, but I'll try to answer.

-I understand predictability as "the ability to improve the ratio between **a sustainable flow of value** and the amount of resources used to achieve it".
+I understand predictability as "the ability to **produce a stable flow of value** per unit of time by spending a similar amount of resources".

-To do so, they’d need to keep costs stable.
+To do so, they’d need to keep off costs stable.
 You know: development costs, infrastructure costs, maintenance costs, opportunity costs…

 Keeping costs stable requires an investment.
 Our software and infrastructure degrades continuously (yeah, folks, I'm talking about [software entropy](https://agilepearls.wordpress.com/tag/software-entropy/)), so we need to **actively keep it clean and shiny**.